marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 * headers are compiled into a special form, the next time the compiler sees this, it does not have to re-parse it
 * 20 year old feature
 * reduce compilation time: for instance including QWidget would result in 93k LOC!
-* each time a source file includes that header, ithas to be reparsed
+* each time a source file includes that header, it has to be reparsed

 * handcrafted versions can save even more time: is part of the KDToolBox:
-* cmake 3.16 is required: tagrget_precompile_headers(ruqola_cora PUBLIC ..
+* cmake 3.16 is required: target_precompile_headers(ruqola_cora PUBLIC ..
 PRIVATE ..)
 * can also be disabled for specific files

 * ccache for projects you actively work on